 - Damages (actual costs incurred for your injuries, such as medical bills).

 Once you prove the defendant’s negligence, you can seek compensation from your own insurer if you have uninsured motorist coverage.
 If you do not, you still may be able to get damages from the at-fault driver’s assets or other insurance policies.
 Speaking with a knowledgeable accident attorney will help you understand your rights and determine the possible avenues of recovery.
-Our attorneys at The Law Place in Sarasota, FL, can help to establish this and will always offer a free consultation.
+Our Sarasota car accident lawyers at The Law Place in Sarasota, FL, can help to establish this and will always offer a free consultation.

 If you can establish liability, you may be able to recover damages for your present and future medical expenses, lost wages, loss of earning capacity, and property damage.
 You may also initiate a wrongful death action if you lost a relative in an uninsured motorist crash (subject to your specific coverage.)